 Many citation indexes currently allow users to calculation h-index scores for individual authors.
 It is puzzling that Flatt argues for a separate s-index over the option to calculate an h-score without self-citation.
 The Journal Citation Report calculates Journal Impact Factors without self-citation.
 (It does not calculate a Self-Citation Journal Impact Factor.)

-What the world needs now is more data curation.
+What the world needs now is not more transparency, but more curation.

 To me, the s-index is a symptom of a larger, more insidious problem of vanity journals, which predate the recent explosive growth of open access predatory journals.
 Even 40 years ago, Garfield envisioned how such gaming could be attempted, detected, and defeated.
 Substitute “obscure journals” in the following quote with “vanity” or “predatory” and the argument could easily have been written today.